 A Crack in the World

-In creating my images, I imagine peering through and stepping into the depth of the layers, into other dimensions via “a crack in the world.”
-The sentience of all living entities and our shared consciousness jumps out at me.
-Orbs pop, and streaks of light dance through the layered dimensions of land and sky.
+In creating my images, I imagine peering through and stepping into the depth of the layers, into other dimensions via a “crack in the world.”
+In this world, the sentience of all living entities and our shared consciousness jumps out at me.
+Orbs pop, and streaks of light dance through the dimensions of land and sky.
 Perception shifts as the small becomes outsize and the distant alive.
 I liken the blur in the images to sub-atomic particles made visible, representing the possibilities in what is unimagined, often overlooked, underlying, and even undetected by our five human senses.